MicrosoftDocs/power-pages-docs/power-pages-docs/getting-started/add-iframe.md

 ---
-title: Add iFrame
+title: Add an iframe
-description: Learn how to add iFrames to your Power Pages.
+description: Learn how to add iframes to your Power Pages site.
 author: nickdoelman
 ms.topic: conceptual
 ms.custom: